-This is the course of action to take if there are game events happening before or after the default clip length that you want to see along with the clip.
-Choosing to add Lead Time adds game footage to the front of the default clip length.
-Choosing to add Lag Time adds game footage to the end of the default clip length.
+This is the course of action to take to lengthen your clip(s).
+Choosing to add Lead Time adds game footage to the front of the default clip length; choosing to add Lag Time adds game footage to the end of the default clip length.

 Whenever you filter for a game event, the Lead Time and Lag Time values are set at zero.
 For this particular example filter below (Faceoffs won by Stonehill College), the default duration of the clips is 11 seconds.

 Now let's say you wanted to see the events leading up to the Faceoffs, and more of the play following the Faceoffs.
 By adding lead and lag time, this will add to the clip length, depending on your desired results.
-Please note: altering the Lead / Lag Time of your clips in this manner will NOT permanently affect any of your clips.
-The results displayed here are unique to this search.
-Also, you can create (or add to) Highlights or Reviews with these newly lengthened clips.

-SHORTENING THE CLIPS:
+SHORTENING / LENGTHENING INDIVIDUAL CLIPS:

-(Please note: altering the 'Start' and 'End' point(s) of your clip in this manner will NOT permanently affect any of your clips.
+(Please note: altering the 'Start' and 'End' point(s) of your clip in this manner does NOT permanently affect any of the tags in your game.
 The results displayed here are unique to this search.
-Also, you can create (or add to) Highlights or Reviews with these newly shortened clips.
+Also, you can create (or add to) Highlights or Reviews with these newly shortened clips.)